Yevgeny Tsyganov: Career

 In 2001, Yevgeny played a title role in the film Collector (2001) by Yuri Grymov, which was his first film role.
-His debut was very successful and soon the actor began to appear in various Russian films.

-He got a prize at the film festival Kinotavr (2002, for his role in the film Let’s Make Love).
+The debut was very successful and kick-started his cinema career.
+Already in 2002, Tsyganov was awarded at the film festival Kinotavr for his role in the film Let’s Make Love.

 The movie Mermaid (2007), in which he played a major role, was selected as the Russian entry for the Academy Award for Best International Feature Film, but was not nominated.

+In the following years he built up an impressive portfolio in Russian cinema, yet remained active in the theatre.

+In 2022, he won the Golden Mask as Best Actor for his performance in Dmitry Krymov's Mozart.
+Don Juan.
+The General Rehearsal in Fomenko Workshop Theatre.

+As of 2024, he is referred to as the main actor of Russian cinema.

+In April 2025, Tsyganov won Silver Saint George for Best Actor Prize at the 47th Moscow International Film Festival for his performance in the film Family Happiness.

 Personal life

-Since 2005, Yevgeny has been married to actress Irina Leonova.
+Yevgeny married actress Irina Leonova in 2005.
 The couple has seven children.
 In 2015, the actor left the family.
 His wife at the time was expecting their seventh child.
 In 2019 Tsyganov married actress Yuliya Snigir.
-On March 9, 2016, their son Fedor was born.
+On 9 March 2016, their son Fedor was born.